CodeYourFuture/curriculum/content/js1/blocks/generalise/index.md

 All the numbers ending in 1 will continue to end in `"st"`, with the exception of 11.
 11 is slightly different and ends with a `"th"`.

-We can now create a test case to check that `getOrdinalNumber` works for _any_ number ending in 1.
+We can now update our test case to check that `getOrdinalNumber` works for lots of different numbers ending in 1.

 get-ordinal-number.test.js